-In message 19990512012516.B1546@esmeralda.gerwinski.de Peter Gerwinski writes:
+In message <19990512012516.B1546@esmeralda.gerwinski.de> Peter Gerwinski writes:

 The problem is at compile-time, attached is a small module which exhibits this behaviour.
 My system is Red Hat Linux release 5.2 (Apollo) running kernel 2.0.36 on an i586.
 I've built gcc-2.8.1 and gpc 19990118.

-Reading specs from /usr/lib/gcc-lib/i586-pc-linux-gnu/2.8.1/specs gpc version 19990118, based on gcc-2.8.1
+gpc -v gives the following output ----------------------------------------------------------------- Reading specs from /usr/lib/gcc-lib/i586-pc-linux-gnu/2.8.1/specs gpc version 19990118, based on gcc-2.8.1 -----------------------------------------------------------------

 Thanks for the detailed information. :-)